SingularitiesCR/hadoop-docker/README.md

 ### Scaling

-If you wish to increase the number of DataNodes scale the `datanode` service `scale` command like follows:
+If you wish to increase the number of DataNodes scale the `datanode` service by running the `scale` command like follows:

 ```sh
 docker-compose scale datanode=2
 ```

-The DataNodes will automatically register themselves with the DataNode node.
+The DataNodes will automatically register themselves with the NameNode.